 Anesthesia Cart Set-up: Designing Your Workstation

-The cart's top drawer is most often the medication and drug storage drawer.
+The cart's top drawer is most often the anesthesia medication and drug storage drawer.
 This cart drawer contains many medications such as Atropine, Lidocaine, Succinylcholine, Epinephrine, and Ephedrine.
 It also stores schedule II narcotics such as Fentanyl, Propofol, and others.
-These drugs are considered controlled substances and need to be secured in a manner that insures they will not be tampered with or abused before, during, or after a procedure.
+These drugs are considered controlled substances and need to be secured in a manner that ensures they will not be tampered with or abused before, during, or after a medical procedure.

 The third cart drawer frequently houses other oxygen delivery and airway supplies.
-These include items such as nasal cannula, oxygen masks, Guedel Airways, Yankauer Suction Tubing, etc., which are used in tandem with items in the cart's second drawer to establish and maintain a proper airway during procedure.
+These include items such as nasal cannula, oxygen masks, Guedel Airways, Yankauer Suction Tubing, etc., which are used in tandem with items in the cart's second drawer to establish and maintain a proper airway during a procedure.

 The fourth drawer of the cart can serve as storage for IV supplies.
 Contents might include, alcohol prep pads, adhesive tape, IV catheters, Luer Lock Syringes, and tourniquets.

 The fifth cart drawer can be used for additional IV supplies and tubing sets.